 Addiction Counselling aims to provide support, information and guidance for those who wish to moderate their substance use or abstain completely.
+I am a Certified Addictions Informed Mental Health Professional (CAIMHP).

 There are different schools of thought about how to best address substance misuse.